-Roseman University offers an 18-month, full-time Bachelor of Science in Nursing (BSN) degree.
+Roseman University offers a 17-month, full-time Bachelor of Science in Nursing (BSN) degree.
 The program of nursing prepares the candidate for entry into practice as a nurse generalist.
 Completion of the BSN degree allows the graduate to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The graduate must apply to and meet the requirements of the appropriate state board of nursing for licensure as a registered nurse, which includes successful completion of the NCLEX-RN.

-The 16 to 17-month, full-time Accelerated Bachelor of Science in Nursing (ABSN) program is designed for students who have a Bachelor of Science or a Bachelor of Arts degree or at least 54 credits in college-level coursework from an accredited college or university and who desire to pursue a Bachelor of Science in Nursing.
+The 17 to 18-month, full-time Accelerated Bachelor of Science in Nursing (ABSN) program is designed for students who and who desire to pursue a Bachelor of Science in Nursing.
 The Accelerated BSN program provides students with the foundation needed to take the National Council Licensing Examination (NCLEX-RN), to become registered nurses and to assume the role of entry-level practitioners in a variety of health care settings.
 The program combines online didactic content, on-site simulation and skills laboratory instruction and practices, and clinical rotations at health care facilities in Southern Nevada for students at the Henderson campus and the Salt Lake City region for students at the South Jordan campus.
 Except for the clinical preceptor rotations, students are supervised by College of Nursing faculty.